 Monument Health is a clinically integrated network–also called a CIN.
 It’s a way for independent providers to work together to offer you high-quality care more efficiently.

 Providers are accountable to you and rewarded based on the value of the care they give.
-They share information and data, and help those with chronic conditions manage their health so they can get the care they need, when they need it.

 What can you expect from Monument Health?

 - A high-performing network led by healthcare professionals

 - Hyper-personalized care management services provided by a local team

 - Unit cost discounts

 - Less duplication of tests and procedures through shared technology